Trick-or-Treating Hours & Tips 2025

 • Make sure your child’s costume is reflective so they can be seen by drivers.

-• Give your child a flashlight or glow stick so they can see and be seen.
+• Give your child a flashlight or a glow stick so they can see and be seen.

 • Accompany children under the age of 12 while trick-or-treating.